th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/fabs.md

   Let's look at a basic example.
 You can play around with some of the arguments in this demo.
 To see a full list check out the [api page](../api/components/uxs-fab)

   {{docs/uxs-fab/basic-demo}}

+  ## Fab Links

+  Fab links are available when you need a fab button to link to another route.
+The parameter pattern is the same at ember's built in [link-to component](https://guides.emberjs.com/release/templates/links/).

+  {{docs/uxs-fab-link/basic-demo}}